codezonediitj/pydatastructs/README.md

 Please follow the rules and guidelines given below,

 1. Follow the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
-2. If you are planning to contribute a new data structure then first raise an issue for discussing the API, rather than directly making a PR.
+2. If you are planning to contribute a new data structure then first raise an **issue** for discussing the API, rather than directly making a PR.
+Please go through [Plan of Action for Adding New Data Structures](https://github.com/codezonediitj/pydatastructs/wiki/Plan-of-Action-for-Adding-New-Data-Structures)
 3. For the first-time contributors we recommend not to take a complex data structure, rather start with `beginner` or `easy`.
+4. We don't assign issues to any individual.
+It is first come first serve basis.
+Anyone willing to work on an issue can comment on the thread that he/she is working on it and raise a PR for the same.
+5. Any open PR must be provided with some updates after being reviewed.
+If it is stalled for more than 4 days, it will be labeled as `Please take over`, meaning that anyone willing to continue that PR can start working on it.
+6. PRs that are not related to the project or doesn't follow any guidelines will be labeled as `Could Close`, meaning that the PR is not necessary at the moment.

 The following parameters are to be followed to pass the code quality tests for your Pull Requests,